+61 03 9100 3550

 Q. What are the operational costs?

-The unit operates on an efficient 240v heater and draws approximately 30 amps of power.
+The unit operates on an efficient 240v heater and draws approximately 32 -40 amps of power depending on which KW heater is required.

 Furthermore, it only draws power when you use it.
 You turn on the heater, let it get nice and hot, use the sauna, and then shut off the heater when you’re finished.
 As a result, the operational costs are negligible under normal use, much like the cost of a clothes dryer or electric oven.